Skip to main content

 • The photocopy, fax, or scan must be of the original document containing the handwritten ink signature

-• Using a stamped or typewritten name instead of a signature.
+• Using a stamped or typewritten name in place of a signature.

 • Adjudication and determines that it has a deficient signature, USCIS may deny the request.